arrow arrow

 Now for a bit of early history of my father.
 His father and mother, Nathaniel Ball and Mary Esther Wickum (note: actually Wickham), were born and married in the state of Ohio.
 From there they drove a yoke of oxen on their wedding trip to Franklin Co, Iowa.
 Years later my father was born May 6th, 1864 at this place.
 When he was six years old his father took his family and drove two yoke of oxen to the state of Missouri and located close to the county seat of Musser (note: actually Mercer) County, a little town called Princeton.
 His father liked to work in the woods but my father did not like to cut wood as he said "the rattle of the ax hurt his head" so he would pile up the brush that his father told him to and when the pile got large enough so he could slip away without being seen, he would go down to the Grand river with his older brother Nate, and swim all day, his father thinking he was still pilling brush.
 There is where he discovered that he was a swimmer and diver.
 He had been swimming since he was six years old, as he always said that he did not have to learn to swim, it just seemed to come natural with him and as he grew older he learned that he could sleep on the water he would laugh and say the deeper the better.
 There were lots of wild hogs in Missouri at that time and he would stay close to the bank of the river and when ever a wild hog would chase him he would jump in, and if the hog came in after him he would get in the deep water, dodge under it and come up behind and hold on until the hog would be drowned.
 This was great sport for he and his brother.

-Later his father moved the family to Monroe (note: actually Monona) county, Iowa, near the town of Mapleton on the Sioux (note: actually Maple) river.
+Later his father moved the family to Monroe (note: actually Monona) county, Iowa, near the town of Mapleton on the Sioux river.
 This county was also new, with wild deer running the prairie; plenty of Indians lived there.
 My father, being curious as to how they lived, ventured inside their tepee one afternoon - when his two older sisters came hunting for him the squaw said he was not there; at the same time he was hiding beneath the big fur hide that she was sitting on.
 How the squaws did laugh; they though it a big joke to fool the girls.
-Another time when he was helping his father chop wood near the river, he managed to get hold of the two axes, and with one in each hand he swam across the Sioux (actually Maple) river with them.
+Another time when he was helping his father chop wood near the river, he managed to get hold of the two axes, and with one in each hand he swam across the Sioux river with them.
 His father called angrily after him: "Good heavens, Elisha, you could have dropped the axes in the river."
 So my father, fearing that he might be punished, ran out in the bush and stayed until he thought it safe to return home.
 He still laughs about his dad being on one side of the river and his axes on the other.

 At twelve years of age his mother died leaving 8 girls and 4 boys.
 Soon after that he was out doing for himself.
 At the age of 17, he and my mother Evalena McCleerey, 14 years old, eloped to Omaha and were married.
 They farmed in Iowa for several years they moved to western Nebraska, in Wheeler county on a preemption.
 It was then a very new country, the panthers prowling near the windows at night would scream like some woman in distress, then my father would hang a lighted lantern on the corner of the house and frighten them away.
 The scream of the bald eagle could also be herd and they come very close to the house in day time.

 The settlers would have family gatherings in the evenings.
 My father often took his family and drove 10 to 15 miles in a wagon, then he would furnish the music by playing his accordion while the rest danced.
-They would et, sing a few songs then drive home in the wee hours of the morning.
+They would eat, sing a few songs then drive home in the wee hours of the morning.

 Later my father located at Decatur, Nebraska, just 70 miles north of Omaha on the Missouri river, when the country was still new, mostly Indians lived there, the Omaha and the Winnebago tribes.
 They liked my father's friendly attitude and would greet him with a "How How Mr. Ball."
 He learned the way to stay friends with them was not let them get indebted to you.
 If they wanted to borrow from you, either sell or give it outright to them for if you ever asked one about a loan he would be your enemy.

 For many years my father raised and shipped fat hogs and cattle to the Omaha market.
 He often took his family along for a week's stay in the city, which was a great treat for them.
-Racing horses horses was in sport at that time and he owned several.
+Racing horses was in sport at that time and he owned several.
 Tow, Bonnie Bun and Billy Dugan being great favorites of the family.
 He won many first and second purses and sweepstakes at different fairs in Nebraska and Iowa.

 After the death of his wife and mother of his nine children he took six of the youngest at home and settled on his 320 acre homestead in Colorado where he farmed and bought and sold cattle and hogs.